 Job assignation can be done manually from the Jobs page or in a preplanned manner, from the Schedules page.

 The Jobs page displays all the jobs that were executed, the ones still running, and the ones placed in a pending state, regardless of whether they were started manually or through a schedule.
-Jobs started on Attended Robots from their tray are also displayed here, with the Agent source.
+Jobs started on Attended Robots from their tray are also displayed here, with Agent displayed as source.

-In this page, you can also manually start a job, Stop or Kill it, and display the logs generated by it with just a click of the button.
-More details can be shown in the Job Details window, to help you with troubleshooting faulted jobs.
+In this page, you can manually start a job, assign it an input parameter (if configured) or display its output parameter.
+Additionally, you may Stop or Kill a job, and display the logs generated by it with just a click of the button.
+More details are available on the Job Details window, in the event you plan to troubleshoot faulted jobs.

 If you start a job on multiple High-Density Robots from the same Windows Server machine, it means that the selected process is executed by each specified Robot, at the same time.
 An instance for each of these executions is created and displayed in the Jobs page.